Senforsce/orch8rion/_docs/content/docs/troubleshooting.md

 By default, logging messages are sent to the process' console.
 It can however be useful to instead send those messages to one or more files, as these can be easier to investigate after the fact.
-To do so, set the `ORCHESTRION_LOG_FILE` environment variable or `--log-file` orchestrion flag to the path of the file to write logs to.
+To do so, set the `ORCHESTRION_LOG_FILE` environment variable or `--log-file` orch8rion flag to the path of the file to write logs to.

 {{<callout type="info">}}